voilacode/authmini/README.md

-I'll create a new README.md for AuthMini V3 based on your existing V2 README:

 # AuthMini V3

 A production-ready authentication application built on **AuthMini V2**, using **Fastify**, **Alpine.js**, **PostgreSQL**, **Prisma ORM**, and **ES Modules (ESM)**.
 Designed for developers to learn database best practices, migrations, seeding, and comprehensive testing strategies while maintaining a robust authentication system.